 The Lake Erie Islands Historical Society offers a glimpse into Put-in-Bay’s past.
 More than 6,000 square feet of display area features the original sprawling resort hotels such as the Hotel Victory, wine making, a movie on the island’s history, and artifacts from the old Put in Bay Car Races.
 You’ll also find examples of island memorabilia (Put-in-Bay souvenirs), and I-LYA (Inter-Lake Yachting Association) artifacts.
 Located off Catawba Avenue behind the Put-in-Bay Town Hall on Town Hall Lane.
 Watch a free history film and view a collection of model ships and ferries, some made by island craftsmen.
-Adult admission is $2.
-Kids, 50 cents.
-Open daily from the first of May through September.
+Adult admission is $5.
+Seniors $4, Groups $4 each Veterans and Children free.
+Open daily 11-5pm from the first of May through September.

 The Lake Erie Islands Nature and Wildlife Center opened in 2008.
 Formerly the Alaskan Bird House Wildlife Museum, this facility features a variety of animal and water fowl mounts that are native to the islands and Ohio.
 The center also features a nature trail filled with native plants, that offers an excellent vantage point for bird watching.
 There also also activities for kids.